zectorpt/mailsearch/README.md

 # mailsearch
 This script use Google to download a list of URL's based on your search.

-The script download all the HTML and grep all to a flat file.
-After this, the script process all the links in the HTML and generate a new output file (second level of links)
+The script download all the HTML and grep it to a flat file.
+After this, process all the links in the HTML and generate a new output file (second level of links).

 If you need a lot of emails and don't want stay a lot of time browsing in boring sites...
 Use my script.